Animal worship: Shamanism and animals

-Religious and Cultural Representation of Animals
+Religious and cultural representation of animals

 Buddhism

-One of the most important sanctions of the Buddhist faith is the concept of ahimsa, or refraining from the destruction of life (Regenstein 1991, p.
-234).
+One of the most important sanctions of the Buddhist faith is the concept of ahimsa, or refraining from the destruction of life.
 According to Buddhist belief, humans do not deserve preferential treatment over other living beings.
-Thus, the world is not specifically meant for human use and should be shared equally amongst all creatures (Epstein 1990).
-Buddhists recognize that all animals are sentient and are capable of feeling pain, grief, fear, happiness, and hunger (Regenstein 1991, pp. 234–235).
+Thus, the world is not specifically meant for human use and should be shared equally amongst all creatures.
+Buddhists recognize that all animals are sentient and are capable of feeling pain, grief, fear, happiness, and hunger.
 The Dalai Lama once said "Even ants and other insects will run away from danger...
 They have intelligence and want to live too.
-Why should we harm them?"
-(Qtd. in Regenstein 1991, p.
-235).
-Not believing in inflicting harm on any living, sentient being, some Buddhists also follow a vegetarian diet to avoid causing pain to animals (Regenstein 1991, p.
-238).
+Why should we harm them?".
+Not believing in inflicting harm on any living, sentient being, some Buddhists also follow a vegetarian diet to avoid causing pain to animals.

 Avoiding the destruction of life can affect aspects beyond a Buddhist's diet, such as travel plans.
-In order to avoid crushing any living thing, be it plant, insect, or animal, some Buddhist monks do not travel during rainy seasons (Regenstein 1991, p.
-236).
+In order to avoid crushing any living thing, be it plant, insect, or animal, some Buddhist monks do not travel during rainy seasons.
 Originally, shortly after Buddhism was first founded, monks traveled during all seasons, but public opinion changed this.
 The people protested that so much life was crushed and destroyed when monks traveled during the wet season.
-As a result, monks were required to seek shelter during this season and abstain from journeys (Chapple 1993, p.
-22).
+As a result, monks were required to seek shelter during this season and abstain from journeys.

 Living creatures, including humans, culminate to form one large, united life force in the Buddhist religion.
-Buddhists, therefore, believe that to harm another living creature is to, in fact, harm yourself as all life forms are interrelated (Regenstein 1991, p.
-237).
+Buddhists, therefore, believe that to harm another living creature is to, in fact, harm yourself as all life forms are interrelated.
 There are many tales that depict humans sacrificing their lives so that an animal may live.
-A jataka, or previous incarnation story, tells how the Buddha, (upon hearing the distraught cries of a lioness struggling to feed her hungry cubs), leapt from a cliff and smashed his body to death as an offering so that she could feed his flesh to them (Chapple 1993).
+A jataka, or previous incarnation story, tells how the Buddha, (upon hearing the distraught cries of a lioness struggling to feed her hungry cubs), leapt from a cliff and smashed his body to death as an offering so that she could feed his flesh to them.

 Hinduism

-Hinduism is one of the six primary religions of India (Regenstein 1991, p.
-221).
-Hinduism has evolved over several centuries from Vedic times when there was no restriction on animal worship and also animal consumption for food, to later Buddhist and Jain-influenced eras that led to a wider concept adoption of non-violence or ahimsa and respect for animals, as a major constituent in Dharmic belief systems (Regenstein 1991, p.
-223).
+Hinduism is one of the six primary religions of India.
+Hinduism has evolved over several centuries from Vedic times when there was no restriction on animal worship and also animal consumption for food, to later Buddhist and Jain-influenced eras that led to a wider concept adoption of non-violence or ahimsa and respect for animals, as a major constituent in Dharmic belief systems.
 Humans and animals are believed to be one family and therefore, humans should treat all living creatures with respect and kindness.
 It is also believed that human beings themselves re-incarnate as animals based on their deeds or karma.
-Pets are often treated as if they are truly members of the family (Regenstein 1991, p.
-223-224).
+Pets are often treated as if they are truly members of the family.